Alessandro1103/obsidian/Vault1/Zettelkasten/FeaturesCV2.md

 Using a 16x16 Block Normalization, meaning we take 4 times 8x8 blocks, and a **L2 Norm** (classic orthonormalization of a vector) we prevent light variations.
 The 16x16 block has 4 histograms, concatenated in 36x1 element vector.
 The window is then moved by 8 pixels and the process is repeated.

 >[!example]
+>This is a 8x8 block of an image
 >$$
 >\begin{bmatrix}
 >52 & 55 & 61 & 66 & 70 & 61 & 64 & 73 \\